Chao21/Chao21.github.io/_pages/research.md

 **1. Remote Sensing-based Mapping of Irrigated Croplands in China**
 ------
-Keywords: Irrigation, remote sensing, China, two-step strategy, Google Earth Engine
+Keywords: Irrigation; Remote sensing; China; Two-step strategy; Google Earth Engine

 Agricultural irrigation, as an important practice to protect crops from drought and promote grain yield, has a long history in China.
 A timely and precise dataset about the extent and dynamics of irrigated areas is necessary for water allocation and agricultural management but is scarce in China.
 We produced the irrigation distribution dataset in China from 2000 to 2019 combining remote sensing and census data.